 Its product suite — composed of Infura, Quorum, Truffle, Codefi, MetaMask, and Diligence — serves millions of users, supports billions of blockchain-based queries for its clients, and has handled billions of dollars in digital assets.

-Based in Brooklyn, New York City, ConsenSys was founded in 2014 by Joseph Lubin.
+Based in Brooklyn, New York City, this web3 company was founded in 2014 by Joseph Lubin.
 Having raised a total of $725 million in funding over five rounds — the latest a $450-million Series D funding round in March of this year — the company is now valued at an incredible $7 billion.

 Autograph is an NFT platform that brings together the most iconic brands and legendary names in sports, entertainment and culture to create unique digital collections and experiences for users around the world.

-Co-founded by football superstar Tom Brady, Dillon Rosenblatt and Josh Payne in 2021, Autograph is headquartered in Los Angeles and is ushering in a new era of collecting through a streamlined and inclusive process, authentic and creative products and exclusive partnerships.
+Co-founded by football superstar Tom Brady, Dillon Rosenblatt and Josh Payne in 2021, this Web3 company is headquartered in Los Angeles and is ushering in a new era of collecting through a streamlined and inclusive process, authentic and creative products and exclusive partnerships.